srivyshnavi01/Docker-/README.md

 # assignment
-This repo consists of atvenu assignment
+This repo consists of Docker compose commands to build an application and configuration of prometheus to visualize the data.